datarhei/restreamer/docs/references-environment-vars.md

 On a fresh Restreamer installation you can use this environment variable to set an URL for the RTSP, RTMP, or HLS source.
 This will also automatically start the streaming from this source.
 On a later restart, this environment variable will be ignored.

+## RS_INPUTSTREAM

+On a fresh Restreamer installation you can use this environment variable to set an URL for the external streaming server.
+This will also automatically start the streaming to this server.
+This environment variable will be ignored if `RS_INPUTSTREAM` is not set.
+On a later restart, this environment variable will be ignored.